Five Oklahoma City officers charged in fatal shooting of 15-year-old boy

 “We are proud to represent these officers and, with respect to the tragic loss of life, we strongly believe their use of force was justified, and we are ready to make that argument in a court of law,” Sweet said.

-Rand Eddy, the attorney representing Rodriguez’s family, likened the shooting of the teen to that of a firing squad, accusing police of misleading the public about the shooting, the Oklahoman reported.
-Adriana Laws, an advocate for Rodriguez’s family, slammed police for the confusing series of events that ended the 15-year-old’s life.
-While the charges do bring some relief, she told KFOR that it can’t undo the 13 shots that struck Rodriguez.
+Rand Eddy, the attorney representing Stavian’s family, likened the shooting of the teen to that of a firing squad, accusing police of misleading the public about the shooting, the Oklahoman reported.
+Adriana Laws, an advocate for Stavian’s family, criticized police for the confusing series of events that ended the 15-year-old’s life.
+While the charges do bring some relief, she told KFOR that they can’t undo the 13 shots that struck Stavian.

 “It doesn’t change my opinion about this being an egregious murder,” she said.